WenzheDai/Auto_Sort/README.md

 * [Google Tests](https://github.com/google/googletest)
 ## How to
 ### Deploy
-1. Build a new directory name "cmake-build".
+1. Build a new directory named "cmake-build-debug".
 2. Move in to the new directory, run the following commands in the terminal.
    ```
    cmake ..